Meʻetuʻupaki: History

-The words of the songs are in a largely unintelligible language, although some sailor terms can be distinguished.
-As there is also a version of the meetuupaki in Futuna, called tapaki even though different, a link in that direction seems to be most likely.
-The theory is that the meʻetuʻupaki was composed somewhere in the 12th to 16th century by an internationally oriented poet on Uvea to honour the Tuʻi Tonga empire.
-When the Tuʻi Tonga Kauʻulufonua I (Kauulufenua-fekai, K. the wild, in Futunan) had lost some decisive battles, which heralded the end of the empire and of the political function of the Tuʻi Tonga, he was forced to give meetuupaki to Futuna, where the parts are still guarded as secrets.
-In addition the Futunans declared that from now on the Tuʻi Tonga title should be inferior to any Futunan title, and if ever a Tongan boat would make it to their island, it would be destroyed and offered to the gods.
-(This still happened in the 19th century as recorded by William Mariner (writer).
-A Tongan proverb: vete fakafutuna (take apart in the Futunan way), still refers to something to be dismantled completely.
+There are speculations that the meʻetuʻupaki was composed somewhere in the 12th to 16th century by an internationally oriented poet from the island of ʻUvea which honours the Tuʻi Tonga empire.
+However, when the Tuʻi Tonga, Kauʻulufonua I (Kauulufenua-fekai, K. the wild, in Futunan) at the time, had lost some decisive battles, this heralded the end of the empire and of the political function of the Tuʻi Tonga, which in turn forced the move to leave the meʻetuʻupaki to the island Futuna.
+Unfortunately, some of the parts to the story are still guarded as secrets, and we can only speculate on the true history from the limited resources we have from Tongan, Futunan, and 'Uvean sources.
+In addition the Futunans declared at the time that from then on, the Tuʻi Tonga title should be inferior to any Futunan title, and should a Tongan boat make it to Futuna, it would be destroyed then and there and offered to the gods.
+(This carried on even in the 19th century, as recorded by William Mariner (writer).
+There exists a Tongan proverb, which reads: vete fakafutuna (take apart in the Futunan way).
+This refers to something to be dismantled completely.

-There is also a theory that the meʻetuʻupaki was a kind of Tongan passport of olden times.
+There is another speculation that the meʻetuʻupaki was some sort of a Tongan passport of olden times.
 When a boat from Tonga arrived on one of the conquered islands the crew was invited to show their typical dance to prove that they came from Tonga and not from somewhere else.
 As they then still had their paddles in their hand, using them in a dance seem quite straight forward.